brodieG/r2c/README.md

 I do not know of any packages that compile R expressions to avoid interpreter overhead in applying them over groups or windows of data.
 The closest is packages that recognize expressions they have equivalent pre-compiled code.
-This is limited to single simple statistics:
+This is limited to simple statistics:

 * [`{data.table}`][1]'s Gforce (see `?data.table::datatable.optimize`).
 * In theory [`{dplyr}`][5]'s Hybrid Eval is similar to Gforce, but AFAICT it was